top of page

 • Recorded with the county

-Without proper notarization, documents may be rejected, returned, or deemed invalid.
+Without proper notarization, documents can be rejected or delayed.

 1. Deeds

-Deeds must be notarized to be legally valid and recorded.
+Deeds must be notarized to be valid and recorded.

 Common types include: